Cole-Monnahan-NOAA/adnuts/README.md

 inference in ADMB and TMB: Introducing the adnuts and tmbstan R packages.
 PLoS ONE 13(5):e0197954. https://doi.org/10.1371/journal.pone.0197954

+'adnuts' was designed specifically for use in fisheries stock assessments, and interested authors are referred to:

+Monnahan, C.C., T.A.
+Branch, J.T.
+Thorson, I.J.
+Stewart, C.S.
+Szuwalksi (in
+press) Overcoming long Bayesian run times in integrated fisheries stock assessments.
+ICES Journal of Marine Science. http://dx.doi.org/10.1093/icesjms/fsz059

 ## Usage
 The 'sample_admb' function draws posterior samples from an ADMB model using an MCMC algorithm (NUTS by default).
 The returned fitted object contains